 Of course, some migration can be economically and scientifically beneficial, especially if it is confined to educated migrants or those with exceptional potential.
 However in doing so, you pilfer the best of the undeveloped world and remove from those countries the agents of change that might improve them – leading to more migration in the long-term.

 As of now, they would ask us not only to increase migration, but also to spend more on foreign aid.
 If that is the case, then it would seem we are destined to eternal austerity in order to fund such conditions.

 A nation bearing such burdens not only cannot advance, but will inevitably begin to regress.
 As we have already seen, middle-classes disappear and the cost of living rises.
 No time or money remains for ventures of art or science, for works of vision and passion.
 Instead we build a society of urbanised peasantry, slaving away for scraps to fund a financially and socially untenable vision of the world held by an elite few.

 Consider that the independence of the Irish Free State was closer to the year humanity visited the moon than we are now in 2019.
-The entire 21st century so far has arguably been a near complete misdirection of humanity’s resources, and with the idea of a borderless world firmly implanted in the minds of the rich and powerful, we risk not only wasting the next few decades, but the entire future of humanity and all the work of our ancestors.
+The entire 21st century so far has arguably been a near complete misdirection of humanity’s resources, and with the idea of a borderless world firmly implanted in the minds of the rich and powerful, we risk not only wasting the next few decades, but the entire future of human civilisation.